-C: Bank of India (Tanzania) Ltd (Subsidiary) and Bank of India (Uganda) Ltd (subsidiary)
+C Bank of India (Tanzania) Ltd. Bank of India (Uganda) Ltd) and Bank of India (Botswana) Ltd.

 As per prevailing norms in the Country credit rating is not required to be done by any external credit rating agency.
 There is no credit rating agency operating/working in the Country.